the red kebaya - a sentimental, contemporary malaysian story

 My thoughts on TRK

 Great poster.
 Excellent score/soundtrack.
 Beautiful cinematography.
 Beautiful use of locations.
-Some sound glitches but I understood that to be the cinema’s technical problem (I’d watched GUBRA — sound also kau-tim by ADDAudio both in the cinema and on Astro, there was a difference so obviously it was not ADDAudio’s fault).
-Some actors’ performances were a bit theatrical, then again they all came from theater background, but sometimes it was a bit overacted; works well on stage but maybe not so in the movies.
+Some sound glitches but I understood that to be the cinema’s technical problem.
+Some performances were overly theatrical, don’t translate well to movies.
 Storyline is different from other local movies so far, which is a good thing.
 A couple scenes in the movie tak masuk akal; either continuity problem or just too plain odd to comprehend.
 Costumes were beautiful.

 The Red Kebaya - Vanidah Imran with Suanie